iadvize/documentation/Documentation.md

 ![Setting](./assets/images/developer-settings.jpg)

 ## App Plugins
-Use interactions to enhance the iAdvize interface by adding or editing predefined features.
+Use plugins to enhance the iAdvize interface by adding or editing predefined features.

-Plugins are basically HTTP endpoints whose json responses fit the interaction json-schema.
+Plugins are basically HTTP endpoints whose json responses fit the plugin json-schema.
 For each plugin one or more endpoint have to be defined.
 When a plugin is used on user interface, we will make a GET http call to endpoint with documented query parameters.
 Your http response have to comply with plugin json-schema.

 The plugins already available are: